MiRo1310/ioBroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

+-   fixed, rename menuname
 -   fixed calling submenus in subordinate menus
 -   convert type values to type of target ID

 ### 0.8.3 (2023-10-23)